FarhanBinYousaf/DjangoWeatherApp/README.md

 ## How to Run on your machince?

 * Download it from [github](https://github.com/)
-* Install Virtual Environment in your laptop through this command using `pip` `pip install virtualenv`
+* Install Virtual Environment in your laptop through this command using `pip`, `pip install virtualenv`
 * Give virtualenv name of your own desire using `virtualenv name_of_your_virtual_environment`
+* Activate that Virtual Environment using `name_of_your_virtual_environment\scripts\activate`
-* Install Django in that Virtual Environment (if you want)
+* Install Django in that Virtual Environment after activating using `pip install django`
 * Copy DjangoWeatherApp in folder in which you added Virtual Environment
+* Move in that folder manually or by using command prompt
 * Run `DjangoWeatherApp` using `python manage.py runserver`